A few months back, we went over the basics on flexible spending accounts (FSA’s).

 Q: What year does this take effect?

-A: Some employers could adopt this as soon as 2013 for carryover in to 2014.
-It’s open enrollment season, so check with your HR department if you’re wondering about this.
+A: This is already in effect.
+During open enrollment season, check with your HR department if you’re wondering about this.

 Q: Can a FSA have both a grace period and the carryover?